-Reading Time: < 1 minute On July 1st, Microsoft released the latest Cumulative Update (CU21) targeting SQL Server 2017 for Windows and Linux.
-Download today and test your solution with the latest CU.
+Reading Time: < 1 minute On September 28th, Microsoft released the latest Cumulative Update (CU15) targeting SQL Server 2016 Service Pack 2 (SP2) for Windows OS.

 Reading Time: < 1 minute The May release of Azure Data Studio is now available.
 Azure Data Studio is a multi-database, cross-platform desktop environment for data professionals using the family of on-premises and cloud data platforms on Windows, MacOS, and Linux.